mosse-security/mcsi-library/docs/articles/2022/07/hyper-v-terminology/hyper-v-terminology.md

 (hyper-v-terminology)=
 # Hyper V terminology

 Before discussing how to secure Hyper-V, below is the terminology of Hyper-V and related technologies.
-This article will give a comprehensive explanation for these terms, not only in the context of this book but also in the context of how they are typically used in legal documents and by professionals.
+This article will give a comprehensive explanation for these terms.

 ## Hyper-V